moethu/webg3n/README.md

 Requires this modified [G3N engine](https://github.com/moethu/engine) which gets installed via go modules.

-In order to support off-screen rendering, please apply the `offscreen.patch` file to the engine.

 On Unix-based systems the engine depends on some C libraries that can be installed using the appropriate distribution package manager.
 See below for OS specific requirements.

 #### Ubuntu/Debian-like